Fortegra Offers The Most Comprehensive Extended Warranty

 a.
 Protection no matter what happens to the dealer or warranty administrator.

 b.
 The programs are governed by the Departments of Insurance in each state.
 The consumers have an escalation path through the state if ever necessary.

 c.
 The customer is protected up to the retail purchase price of the item being protected.
 If Fortegra goes out of business, the customer is still afforded protection up to the purchase price of the Leggett & Platt base.

-Your Adjustable Base Is Fully Insured Up To The Purchase Price That You Paid For The Adjustable Base:
+Your Adjustable Base Is Fully Insured For The Amount That You Paid

 If Fortegra were to go out of business, you are still afforded protection up to the purchase price that you paid for the adjustable bed because Fortegra’s extended warranty contract policy is insured.
 Because Fortegra is offering an insurance-backed extended warranty contract, it is legally required that Fortegra set aside money for future claims on every contract that they sell.

 There’s a lot of good information and websites online, but unfortunately some companies make false claims.
 Our customers have asked about a company that claims that extended warranty coverage is only insured for “initial cash value” of the warranty contract.
 While we can’t speak for all companies, this is simply not true with Fortegra’s insurance backed policy.